nikitavoloboev/data/docs/tools/tools.md

 # Tools

 Tools I use & like are mentioned in [my workflow](../sharing/my-workflow.md).
 [Toolhunt](https://www.toolhunt.dev/) has a nice tools list.
+[Uses This](https://usesthis.com/) does nice interviews on tools people use.

 ## Other